SamCT6/IntroductionToUnity/README.md

 Fish art is from https://opengameart.org/users/ryandansie.

 Sam made the obstacle course and fish design.
 He also had the fish drop at random intervals.
 Mason coded the pull to move and the scoreboard.
 Both were vital to the development of the game idea.
+We worked together on adding sound and adding a decrease in the score in the missing of fish, as well as publishing